bxparks/AceButton/README.md

 * `EncodedButtonConfig` - binary encoded buttons supporting `2^N-1` buttons on `N` digital pins
 * `LadderButtonConfig` - resistor ladder buttons using analog pins
+* `IEventHandler` - use a callback object instead of a callback function

 We explain how to use these below.